MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/readme-9.md

     -   Occasionally unable to unsubscribe an account, contact, or lead from the campaign activity.

--   Suggestions aren't available on the Product subgrid in Quote, Order, or Invoice forms.
+-   Suggestions aren't available on the Product sub grid in Quote, Order, or Invoice forms.

 -   Unable to create a new data source entity when there are spaces in the